Distributed denial-of-service (DDoS) attacks: meaning, types, and tools to mitigate

 Anycast represents a network addressing and routing tool, allowing inbound requests to be distributed to multiple locations.
 After other DDoS mitigation tools filter out some of the attack traffic, this one allocates the remaining attack traffic across various data centers, preventing locations from being overloaded with thousands of requests.

-Anycast network enables to distribute distributed attack traffic impact to the point where it can be effectively managed.
+Anycast network enables to distribute attack traffic to the point where it can be effectively managed.
 The complexity and efficiency of a mitigation process with Anycast depend on the size of a distributed denial-of-service attack as well as on the size and performance of the entire network.

 3. Rate Limiting